thiagowfx/thiagowfx.github.io/content/posts/2024-08-08-self-documented-makefiles.md

 .DEFAULT_GOAL := help
 ```

-...to ensure that a plain `make` invokation behaves like `make help`.
+...to ensure that a plain `make` invocation behaves like `make help`.

 **Edit(2024-08-08)**: I had to make one small adaptation[^2] to make it work with
 dependencies, which is the whole point of `make`: